rellierb/go_lang/README.md

 # go_lang
-This repository is primarily for learning the basics of Go Language
+This repository is used for learning the basics of Go Language